gregogalante/code-experiments/README.md

 ## react-native

 * wp-sample-app - A source code of a react-native application to show wordpress posts to user (whit registration, login, comments).

+## node

+* TaskQueue.js - A simple module for parallel execution of tasks with limit of concurrency.